 Courses for the LAS minor include the following courses.
 These courses are not offered every semester:

-For all options see Latin American Studies Minor.
+For all options see Latin American and LatinX Studies Minor.

 WLS 3300 Hispanic Film

-WLE 3025 Women in the Hispanic World.
+WLE 3025 Women in the Hispanic World

 This course explores the contributions of Hispanic women to literature, the arts and politics in the Spanish-speaking world from the colonial period to the present.
 Students will read original work by women, as well as critical essays written about them.
 Students will also be introduced to scholarship on gender, race, class and national identity.
 (Course taught in English—no proficiency in Spanish language required.)